-Analyze and interpret concepts, transactions, standards and practices for government and notprofit entities.
+Analyze and interpret concepts, transactions, standards and practices for government and not-for-profit entities.
 Ethical considerations related to governmental and not-for-profit organizations are also discussed.
 The course covers fund accounting and grants (minimum "C" grade).

 Advanced Auditing Theory and Applications